protoblock/protoblock.github.io/test.md

 **Come back after each game to see how many coins you earned.
 Projections are open through week 16 and startup again after 53-man-rosters for 2019 Week 1 projections.**

-**Rule #1** Each PPR point scored in the NFL from Week 1 to Week 16 generate 100 Fantasybit
+**Rule #1** each PPR point scored in the NFL from Week 1 to Week 16 generates 100 Fantasybit
 >1 Fantasy Point = 100 Fantasybit**

-**Rule #2**  All Fantasybit are split among users with qualifying accurate projections.
+**Rule #2**  all Fantasybit are split among users with qualifying accurate projections.
 The more accurate your projection the more Fantasybit awarded.

 **Fantasybit - The PPR Coin - Is a token of fantasy football Skill!**

-Each user’s software independently keeps a ledger of all other users projections.
-Everyone independently runs the numbers, follows the rules, and keeps score.
+Each user’s software independently keeps a ledger of all other users projections, runs the numbers, follows the rules, and keeps score.

 > Example: Tom Brady scored 20 Fantasy Points, this equals 2000 Fantasybits – if 50 users projected 20, then each user gets 40 Fantasybit